-Afterwards, learn how to integrate additional fonts and how to configure input devices.
+Afterwards, learn how to integrate additional fonts, how to configure input devices, and how 3D acceleration is implemented.
 This is also managed in certain sections of the XF86Config file, of course, although integrating an additional font requires the help of external programs, which are included with SuSE Linux Enterprise Server or are part of the default installation.
 The methods discussed here aim to illustrate the possibilities available and serve as an incentive, but they do not claim to cover all eventualities.

-The programs SaX2 and xf86config (for XFree86-4.0) create the file XF86Config, by default in /etc/X11.
+The programs SGX2 and xf86COnfig (for XFree86-4.0) create the file XF86Config, by default in /etc/X11.
 This is the primary configuration file for the X Window System.
 Find all the settings here concerning your graphics card, mouse, and monitor.